fare/lisp-interface-library/README.md

 LIL was recently converted to use the asdf-package-system, whereby instead of dependencies being listed in a central .asd file, each source file has a defpackage form from which the dependencies are deduced.
+While we think it's a good way to write Lisp code, you don't have to use it in your own code to use LIL.
-We're hoping that this will soon be part of ASDF itself, but in the meantime, you can find it here:
+We're hoping that asdf-package-system will soon be part of ASDF itself, but until an updated version of ASDF is universally available, you can find it here:

  * http://common-lisp.net/gitweb?p=projects/asdf/asdf-package-system.git

-LIL also depends on fare-utils, fare-memoization, closer-moo, alexandria:
+LIL also depends on fare-utils, fare-memoization, closer-mop, alexandria:

  * http://common-lisp.net/gitweb?p=users/frideau/fare-utils.git